Get access to the exclusive HR Resources you need to succeed in 2018.

 The SHRM-SIOP white paper series provides practitioner oriented reviews of evidence-based HR practices.
 These papers, written by leading researchers and practitioners in the field of I-O psychology and HR, make the science of evidence-based HR practices accessible to SHRM members and affiliates.

-NEW Perceived Organizational Support
+Perceived Organizational Support

 This white paper provides HR professionals, upper-level managers and frontline supervisors with tactics to enhance perceived organizational support and its benefits for employees and their work organizations.